MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/initialize-new-disks.md

 ## To initialize new disks

-1. In Disk Management, right-click the disk you want to initialize, and then click **Initialize Disk**.
+1. In Disk Management, right-click the disk you want to initialize, and then click **Initialize Disk** (shown here).
+If the disk is listed as *Offline*, first right-click it and select **Online**.

     ![](media\uninitialized-disk.PNG)
-2. In the **Initialize Disk** dialog box, check to make sure that the correct disk is selected and then click **OK** to accept the default partition style.
+2. In the **Initialize Disk** dialog box (shown here), check to make sure that the correct disk is selected and then click **OK** to accept the default partition style.
 If you need to change the partition style (GPT or MBR) see [About partition style - GPT and MBR](#about-partition-styles-GPT-and-MBR).<br>The disk status briefly changes to **Initializing** and then to the **Online** status.
 If initializing fails for some reason, see [A disk's status is Not Initialized or the disk is missing entirely](troubleshooting-disk-management.md#disk-not-initialized).

     ![](media\initialize-disk.PNG)